Hussey Vivian, 1st Baron Vivian: Later career

 Vivian sat in the House of Commons as member for Truro and then Windsor from 1821 to 1831, after which he was made commander of the forces in Ireland and given the GCH.
 He was also appointed to the Privy Council of Ireland in 1831.

 From 1825 to 1830 he was Inspector-General of the Cavalry and in 1830 was appointed a Groom of the Bedchamber, serving King William IV throughout his reign until 1837, after which he was promoted Knight Grand Cross of the Order of the Bath (GCB).
 In 1835 he became Master-General of the Ordnance (until 1841) and was sworn of the Privy Council of the United Kingdom the same year.
 In 1837 he was elected MP for East Cornwall, sitting until 1841.

 He was created a baronet of Truro in the County of Cornwall in 1827.
 In 1841, he was elected to the Royal Society as a Fellow in February and was raised to the peerage as Baron Vivian, of Glynn and of Truro in the County of Cornwall in the Peerage of the United Kingdom in August.

 A year later he died at Baden-Baden and was succeeded by his eldest son, to whom he also bequeathed his recently acquired estate at Glynn, near Bodmin.

 Family

-His first marriage in 1804 was to Eliza Champion, daughter of Philip Champion de Crespigny, with whom he had the following children:
+His first marriage was on 14 September 1804 to Eliza (1784–1831), daughter of Philip Champion de Crespigny (1738–1803), with whom he had the following children: